torvalds/linux/Documentation/userspace-api/media/dvb/dmx-qbuf.rst

 by a :ref:`DMX_QUERYBUF` ioctl will do as well.

-When ``DMX_QBUF`` is called with a pointer to this structure, it locks the memory pages of the buffer in physical memory, so they cannot be swapped out to disk.
+When ``DMX_QBUF`` is called with a pointer to this structure, it locks the memory pages of the buffer in physical memory, so they cananalt be swapped out to disk.
 Buffers remain locked until dequeued, until the device is closed.